I specialise in writing about autism, Asperger's Syndrome, Fragile X Syndrome, and related conditions.

 Although, the thing to note here is that I really can’t control my emotions once they start spewing out and the best thing to do really is to avoid me like the plague for at least an hour until my emotions have had a chance to be released.
 Then, gradually, I will start to come back down into some kind of normal emotional rhythm again.
 It feels pretty much like I'm the Incredible Hulk.
 Don’t make me angry when I am in meltdown mode.
 If you think you might, then a walk, a drive or just sending me on my way somewhere else can help me to get over it.

 You may ask what triggers a meltdown.
 That’s the tough part.
 It could be something big like the meltdown I eventually had after I had spent months banging my head off brick walls trying to get an autism diagnosis for my son until, eventually, I snapped and let a doctor have it.
-Or it might be just be a little straw that breaks the camels back (e.g. somebody has eaten the last bowl of cereal).
+Or it might just be a little straw that breaks the camel's back (e.g. somebody has eaten the last bowl of cereal).
 If you're already going down the meltdown route, then small things can really set you off.

-Stages of an Autistic Meltdown in "Bohemian Rhapsody"
+Stages of an Autistic Meltdown in 'Bohemian Rhapsody'

 Autistic meltdowns are not limited to young children on the spectrum.
 Tweens, teens, and even adults with autism may have meltdowns.
 Autistic meltdowns generally begin with warning signals called "rumblings."
-This song seems to perfectly encapsulates those feelings.
+This song seems to perfectly encapsulate those feelings.

 Verse 1 (Stage One of Autistic Breakdown)